ianistheguy/bookshelf-app/README.md

 Simply put, click the Add New Book button to display the form, add book info into the input fields, and the info will be displayed in a table.

-Book info is stored in the browser's local storage.
+Book info is saved in the local storage.